Skip to Content

 Endovascular surgery

 In some cases, surgery is the best way to treat a stroke.
-We can perform catheter-directed thrombolysis to remove a clot from the brain and reestablish blood flow.
-If you need surgery, we’ll operate immediately.
+Catheter-directed thrombolysis when clinical indicated, is used to remove a clot from the brain and reestablish blood flow.

 Neurological intensive care

-Our stroke center includes a 24-bed neuroscience ICU with special equipment, including a CT scanning machine and an electroencephalogram (EEG) machine that continuously monitors your brain waves.
-At our neuroscience ICU, medical professionals trained specifically in stroke treatment care for stroke patients and people with other neurological conditions, such as traumatic brain injuries.
+The Stroke Center includes Neuro Surgical ICU with specialized equipment, including a CT scanning machine and an electroencephalogram (EEG) machine that continuously monitors brain waves.
+In the Neuro Surgical ICU, medical professionals trained specifically in stroke treatment care for patients diagnosed with a stroke or other neurological conditions, such as traumatic brain injuries.

 Stroke rehabilitation